Why is this medication prescribed?

 Ulipristal comes as a tablet to take by mouth.
-It is usually taken with or without food as soon as possible after unprotected sexual intercourse.
+It is usually taken with or without food as soon as possible after unprotected sexual intercourse or suspected failure of a hormonal contraceptive (such as birth control pills, rings or patches).
 Ulipristal may be taken up to 120 hours (5 days) after unprotected sexual intercourse, but the sooner it is taken, the more likely that it will prevent pregnancy.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ulipristal exactly as directed.

 Ulipristal may be used at any time during the menstrual cycle.
 However, it should not be used more than once during the same menstrual cycle.